 According to most stock holders, hedge funds are perceived as worthless, outdated investment tools of years past.
 While there are over 8000 funds in operation at the moment, We hone in on the elite of this group, approximately 850 funds.
 It is estimated that this group of investors administer most of all hedge funds’ total capital, and by monitoring their highest performing investments, Insider Monkey has determined numerous investment strategies that have historically outstripped the broader indices.
 Insider Monkey’s flagship short hedge fund strategy outperformed the S&P 500 short ETFs by around 20 percentage points annually since its inception in March 2017.
 Our portfolio of short stocks lost 35.3% since February 2017 (through March 3rd) even though the market was up more than 35% during the same period.
 We just shared a list of 7 short targets in our latest quarterly update .

 We leave no stone unturned when looking for the next great investment idea.
-For example, this investor can predict short term winners following earnings announcements with high accuracy, so we check out his stock picks.
+We interview hedge fund managers and ask them about their best ideas.
+If you want to find out the best healthcare stock to buy right now, you can watch our latest hedge fund manager interview here.
 We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
-Our best call in 2020 was shorting the market when S&P 500 was trading at 3150 after realizing the coronavirus pandemic’s significance before most investors.
+Our best call in 2020 was shorting the market when the S&P 500 was trading at 3150 after realizing the coronavirus pandemic’s significance before most investors.
 Keeping this in mind let’s go over the fresh hedge fund action regarding MAG Silver Corporation (NYSE:MAG).

 What does smart money think about MAG Silver Corporation (NYSE:MAG)?